Setup and Configuration ↑ Back to top

 - Go to: WooCommerce > Products > Add Product to add a new Simple product as outlined in Adding and Managing Products.

-3. Upload a file and click Insert to set up each downloadable file URL.
+- Select the Add file button, and then name the file.
+Enter the downloadable URL if it’s hosted elsewhere, or select the Choose file button to either insert an existing file from your Media Library or to Upload a new file.
+Upload the file and click Insert to set up each downloadable file URL.
 Match the URL of the product to the URL of your site. (i.e., if you have a www in your site URL, then make sure that is in the file URL.)

 - In version 2.0+, enter one per line